hoangvvo/graphql-jit/README.md

 - Support for GraphQL Subscription
 - Custom JSON Stringify factory function
+- Minimal dependencies for lightweight bundle

-Check out the [original README](https://github.com/zalando-incubator/graphql-jit/blob/master/README.md) to learn more.
+If you do not have the above use cases, it is better to stick with the [original repo](https://github.com/zalando-incubator/graphql-jit).
+Check out the [their README](https://github.com/zalando-incubator/graphql-jit/blob/master/README.md) to learn more about `graphql-jit`.

 ## Install